 And Grindstone Falls may be the least well-know, as it doesn’t even appear on the official park map (not yet, at least).

-From Cucumber Falls at Ohiopyle State Park, it’s an easy drive back to Pittsburgh, where this waterfalls road trip began!
+From Fall Run Falls, it’s an easy drive back to downtown Pittsburgh, where this waterfalls road trip began!

 Does the thought of taking a 540 mile cross-state road trip to see the tallest waterfalls in Pennsylvania intrigue you?

 Then you’ll enjoy this east-west route I mapped out with that will take you to some of the tallest waterfalls in each region of Pennsylvania, while allowing for ample opportunity to improvise along the way.

 Or maybe the thought of taking a scenic cross-state road trip to see the best roadside waterfalls in Pennsylvania is more up your alley?

 Then you’ll never have to get out of the car to enjoy this 483 mile east-west route I came up with that will take you to some of the most beautiful roadside waterfalls across Pennsylvania.